feklee/san/README.md

 3. Connect the root node to the computer.

-4. Start the web app.
+4. Run the web app.

 ![Construction](images/construction.jpg)